Parents & Caregivers

 There are many misconceptions about autism that are presented to parents every day.
 Autism is defined as a neurodevelopmental disorder.
 This means it relates to the development of the nervous system and that there are neurological and biological differences that impact development.
 While some of these differences can be observed in behaviors, autism is not a behavioral disorder.
 The goal in supporting development and learning for ALL children, including those on the autism spectrum, begins with understanding their unique neurological and biological differences and then integrating this information with a deep understanding of how all children develop and learn.
 When this is done, parents can effectively help their children develop and learn and overcome the challenging aspects of developmental differences such as autism while embracing and appreciating them for the unique and beautiful people they are.

-ICDL offers individualized virtual (live online) Floortime consultations for parents.
-This is for parents who are new to Floortime or who know about Floortime but are interested in learning about the DIR® Home Program or the Floortime Intensives at the international DIR® Institute.
-This is a unique opportunity to individually meet with a Floortime expert to gain insights and explore implementing Floortime with your child.
-We will happily review videos of you interacting with your child to help you gain insights into his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
-Click here to see available times and to schedule an appointment (This is limited to one consultation per family, and space is limited and available on a first-come, first-serve basis).
+ICDL offers individualized virtual (live online) DIRFloortime consultations for parents.
+This is for parents that are new to Floortime or parents that know about Floortime but are interested in learning about developing a DIR® home program and/or joining us for a DIRFloortime Intensive.
+This is a unique opportunity to individually meet with a DIRFloortime Expert to gain insights and explore implementing Floortime strategies with your child.
+We will happily review videos of you interacting with your child to help you gain insights into his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help. .
+Click here to see available times and to schedule an appointment (Space is limited and available on a first-come, first-serve basis).

 Helpful Links